 Unless you’ve been living under a rock, you’ll have heard that Australia could soon pass a law that forces Facebook and Google to pay for news.
+And Google has threatened to leave Australia as a result.

 This is a game-changer.

-It has the potential to change the way media companies publish news, the type of news we see online, how we consume content, and where digital advertisers spend their marketing dollars.
+TheNews Media Bargaining Legislation has the potential to change the way media companies publish news, the type of news we see online, how we consume content, and where digital advertisers spend their marketing dollars.

-The legislation has the power to impact the future of Facebook and Google in Australia.
+And, as we're already seeing, the legislation has the power to impact the future of Facebook and Google in Australia.

 If it sounds like we’re being over-dramatic, read on.